Part of nature's recovery

 Why is it important?

 Our seas need to be managed to recover from past damage, disturbance and neglect.
 With the demands on our seas for resources and energy, the scale of future development is increasing.
-Future development needs to take place in a sustainable way to allow nature’s recovery within our seas to take place.
 Offshore renewables, particularly offshore wind, is a fast-growing industry.
-Although producing green energy, the construction of offshore wind farms has environmental impacts like any other marine development.
-Impacts can include loss and disturbance to habitats and species.
-In particular we are concerned about the impact of underwater noise from construction on marine mammals, which are particularly sensitive to noise.
+Although producing green energy, the construction of offshore wind farms has environmental impacts including loss and disturbance to habitats and species.

 What The Wildlife Trusts are doing